-The scale of the task should not be underestimated nor should the urgency of action.
-This research shows that this can be done, but the amount of effort, and the degree of active planning and direction required, are unprecedented in peacetime.
+Outside of the social housing market, there is currently very little activity in energy efficiency retrofit, and very little capacity.
+The scale of the task should not be underestimated, nor the urgency of action.
+This research shows that scaling output is possible, but the amount of effort, and the degree of active planning and direction required, are unprecedented.